 Final Thoughts

 A 10-gallon tank freshwater aquarium is a great size for your bedroom or even your desk at the office.
-Now that you’ve been introduced to a great selection of nano fish and inverts, which species will you choose?
+Now that you’ve been introduced to different species of nano fish and inverts, which species will you choose?

 Let us know below, we’d love to hear from you!
 If you are looking for fish for a 20 gallon tank, check out this article.